masonrhayes/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Mason Hayes is a fourth-year student at the University of Oklahoma studying Economics and International Studies.
-His research interests include economic inequality, game theory and behavior, and macroeconomic development.
+His primary research interests include economic inequality, game theory and behavior, and macroeconomic development.
+His current projects include capital concentration in Argentina at the beginning of the 20th century and optimization of pay-what-you-want pricing models.
 He is a [National Merit Scholar](https://www.nationalmerit.org/s/1758/interior.aspx?sid=1758&gid=2&pgid=424) and winner of the 2018 Holmes Scholarship and the [Robert Dean Bass Endowed Scholarship](https://www.ou.edu/cas/psc/undergraduate/scholarships).